Can Physical Therapy Help Reduce Scar Tissue?

 The good news is that if you do want to reduce your scar tissue, physical therapy is a great solution for that.

-By using techniques that promote remodeling, physical therapy helps your body to loosen the clumped cells and replace them with cells that are structurally similar to the surrounding tissue.
+This helps your body to loosen clumped cells and replace them with cells that are structurally similar to the surrounding tissue.

 Let’s find out more about some of the techniques your physical therapist can use to break up your scar tissue.